dsidirop/pfUI-quickcast/README.md

   <br/>This is just one of the many issues plaguing the original '/pfcast' command that '/pfquickcast@heal' fixes right ouf of the box.

-- **Simplicity of Integration with Heal-Auto Ranking Addons**: The '/pfquickcast@heal' command works seamlessly and transparently with heal-auto-ranking addons that support it.<br/><br/>
+- **Simplicity of Integration with Heal-Auto Ranking Addons**: The '/pfquickcast@heal*' commands work seamlessly and transparently with heal-auto-ranking addons that support it.<br/><br/>

   Unless you want to do something very advanced using your own custom LUA macro-script, there's absolutely no need to write counter-intuitive LUA scripts.<br/><br/>